franzbu/EnhancedSpaces.spoon/README.md

 #### Option 2

-As an alternative option I present my personal setup: Caps Lock's functionality can be further extended by using a single press (without any other keys) of Caps Lock as pressing the hyper key and spacebar keys, which in turn can be used to open an application such as Alfred, which is what I have done.
+As an alternative to option 1 I present my personal setup: Caps Lock's functionality is further extended by using a single press (without any other keys) of Caps Lock as stimulating pressing the hyper key and spacebar keys, which in turn can be used to open an application such as Alfred, which is what I use it for.

 The original purpose of Caps Lock is still available; you can trigger this function by pressing the Shift (Command, Option, and Control work likewise) and Caps Lock keys simultaneously.